tyrauber/mongodb-rails3-tutorial/README.md

 	$ bundle install

-If successful, you should see a list of gem names with 'Using' in front of them.
-At the end of the list, it should say "Your bundle is complete!"
+If successful, you should see a list of gems and at the end of the list, the declaration, "Your bundle is complete!"

 If for some reason this process fails, you may install a gem manually - for example 'mongodb' - through the following terminal command: